• Skip to primary navigation

 Mirin on the other hand, is a sweet wine with a subtle umami taste.

-It adds depth to sauces, glazes, and soups.
+It improves sauces, glazes, and soups.

 If you want to avoid the alcohol content, rice vinegar can be used as a replacement for mirin in cooking.